 Most parents of young whippersnappers would nod in (slightly pained) appreciation at this statement, it’s just the reality of travel once you decide to make a fresh human.
 But if you’re anything like Susi and I, you’re not going to let proverbial spanners get in the way of good ol’ adventure.

 With a couple of gremlins in tow, you’d be hard-pressed to beat van life when it comes to balancing convenience, space, and adventure.
-We got our mitts on a JUCY Condo campervan hire Brisbane and with one week up our sleeves pointed it’s big green nose north to see what sort of mischief we could find!
+We got our mitts on a JUCY Condo and with one week up our sleeves, pointed it’s big green nose north to see what sort of mischief we could find with our Brisbane campervan hire!

 Henry from We Are Explorers travels with his wife, Susi, and two young kids on a Queensland campervan road trip from Brisbane with JUCY.